ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ## Replay Example

 The Replay Example, *mono_replay_example.vi*, enables users to select and run a monoDrive Trajectory File from beginning to the end.
 This example does not have the ability to stop at certain point, but is available in the Radar Example.
-Many of the controls and dialogs are similar to those in the Pilot and Scenario Example.

 <div class="img_container">
     <img class="wide_img" src="../imgs/mono3.png" />